owulveryck/owulveryck.github.io/content/post/20231202-websocket-stream.md

     return ev, nil
 }
 ```
-A more efficient approach could involve using an unsafe pointer to directly populate the structure, thereby bypassing Go's safety mechanisms:
+A more efficient approach could involve using an unsafe pointer to directly populate the structure, thereby bypassing Go's safety mechanisms by using the `unsafe` package:

 ```go
 func readEvent(inputDevice *os.File) (events.InputEvent, error) {